Make weight loss goals SMART

 GOALS are different from dreams.
 You might dream of winning the lottery or getting through to the final of X Factor, but realistically the chance of either of those dreams coming true is pretty remote.
 A SMART weight loss goal is a dream with a deadline.
 It is something that can definitely be achieved – if you follow the SMART guide below.
 For a goal to be SMART it must be:

 Here’s what I mean:

-Measurable: What good is a goal that you can’t measure?
+MEASURABLE: What good is a weight loss goal that you can’t measure?
 For example, saying “I’ll lost lots of weight soon” can’t be measured.
 How much weight exactly?
 When?
 You need to set clear milestones to help your motivation because then you can chart your progress and measure your success.

-Time-bound: For goals to work they must have starting points and ending points because you need to focus on short periods of achievement, or a long period cut into smaller chunks.
+TIMED: For weight loss goals to work they must have starting points and ending points because you need to focus on short periods of achievement, or a long period cut into smaller chunks.
 “I’ll lose 20lbs in the next few months” is too woolly and open-ended.
 If you don’t fix a date, how can you achieve it?

 It’s vital to break your goals down into small achievable chunks so you can hold yourself to them and make regular progress towards the end result.
 Once your one or two week mini-goal has been achieved, revisit and reset your goals so you always have something fresh to aim at and accomplish.